 In 1854, Tubman discovered that her brothers were soon to be sold as slaves.
 She had a friend in Philadelphia write a letter to Jackson, who lived near the plantation where her brothers worked.
 Within the letter was a carefully coded message to Jacob to let her brothers know that she was coming for them.
 With Jacob’s help, Harriet’s brothers were able to meet her and escape out of Maryland and eventually into Canada.

-The monument’s land, on the Eastern Shore, has the extraordinary power to tell Tubman’s story right where it happened—and in a landscape that still looks much as it did during her time.
+The Park’s land, on the Eastern Shore, has the extraordinary power to tell Tubman’s story right where it happened—and in a landscape that still looks much as it did during her time.